Events > Current Events

 John Sayer, Ardent; Chair of The CPA

-David Holland, Immediate Past Chair of the CPA and Partner, Squire Patton Boggs (UK) LLP
+David Holland, Immediate Past Chair of the CPA, Squire Patton Boggs (UK) LLP

 James Neil, Dalcour Maclaren